Avoid These Bathroom Trends Out of Style

 Bathrooms reveal your home’s age.
 When potential buyers spot bathroom trends that are out of style, they conclude the entire home is dated, even if it isn’t, and will keep clicking to the next listing or lose interest in the rest of the walk-through.

-Because the price of a bath remodel runs between $9,600 and $11,000, it’s crucial to know what’s trending (and what’s not) to get the best bang for your buck.
+Because a bath remodel costs between $9,600 and $11,000, it’s crucial to know what’s trending (and what’s not) to get the best bang for your buck.

 We talked with top agent Marcy Mathewson of Kansas City, MO — with 20 years of experience, she works with over 67% more single-family homes than the average local agent — and interior designers about which bath-remodel trends you should avoid (and what to pursue instead).